The 5 Things Men 40+ Want in Life (and How to Get Them)

 #2 - Recalibrate relationships

-Here’s how to reclibrate relationships to gain more “self”:
+Here’s how you recalibrate relationships to be more yourself:

-Step 1 - Observe patterns: In real-time, identify your patterns of responding in relationships that don’t serve you.
-Notice when you are triggered, activated or reactive.
+Spot unhelpful relationship patterns.
+In real time, identify the patterns in your relationships that no longer serve you.
+Notice when you feel triggered, activated, or reactive; when a button has been pushed; or when someone has crossed a line or breached your boundaries or values.
 Then immediately after, unpack the details of those real interactions by journalling, making notes, drawing sketches or doing voice notes to yourself.
 The goal is you want to see or visualise the pattern—to have a map.
 They did this…I responded…they said that….they walked out…I went after them.

-Step 2 - Evaluate your behaviour: Stand back, review, and ask yourself: Is this pattern familiar?
+Stand back, review, and ask yourself: Is this pattern familiar?
 Is this a familiar dynamic?
 What’s works and what doesn’t?
 Is it having the effect I want?
 Is it getting positive results?
 Have I been here before?
+How did this pattern come to be?
+What did I want to say but couldn’t at the time?
 Is this who I really want to be?
 What ‘part’ do I play in sustaining this pattern?
-By seeing the hidden relationship patterns of how you lose “self” gives you the blue print of what you need to do to be more “self.”

 • Be more yourself: Talk about yourself.
 Share beliefs, interests and challenges, even if it upsets others, they disapprove or sound uninterested.